A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Inductive Characterization of Strong Normalization

-Our inductive definition of strong normalization follows. \begin{definition}[Inductive Strong Normalization] We consider the following inductive predicate: \end{definition} Notice that every term can be written according to the conclusions of the previous rules, so that the grammar $t,u,r:: = x \other \l x.t\other \gap{\nl}{t}{x}{r} \other \ctxtapp\whcbnc{\gap{\ctxtapp\dcnl{\l x.t}} u y {s}}$, with $r \in \nfwh$, also defines the syntax $\Jterms$.
-Moreover, at most one rule in the previous definition applies to each term, \ie the rules are deterministic.
-An equivalent, but non-deterministic definition, can be given by removing the side condition ``$r \in \nfwh$'' in rule~$\isnapprule$.
-Indeed, this (weaker) rule would overlap with rule~$\isnbetarule$ for terms in which the weak-head context lies in the last continuation, as for instance in $\gap {\gap x u y y}{u'}{y'}{\id\id}$.
-Notice the difference with the $\lambda$-calculus: the head of a term with generalized applications can be either on the left of the term (as in the $\lambda$-calculus), or recursively on the left in a continuation.
-We conclude with the following result. \begin{toappendix} \begin{theorem} $\sn\dbn = \isn\dbn$. \end{theorem} \end{toappendix}
+Our inductive definition of strong normalization follows. \begin{defi}[Inductive strong normalization] We consider the following inductive predicate: \end{defi} Notice that every term can be written according to the conclusions of the previous rules, so that the following grammar also defines the syntax $\jterms$.

+Hence, at most one rule in the previous definition applies to each term, \ie\ the rules are deterministic.
+An equivalent, but non-deterministic definition of $\isn{\dbeta}$, can be given by removing the side condition ``$r \in \nf\whdj$'' in rule~$\isnapprule$.
+Indeed, this (weaker) rule would overlap with rule~$\isnbetarule$ for terms in which the left-right context lies in the last continuation, as for instance in $\gap {\gap x u y y}{u'}{y'}{\gap \id \id z z}$.
+Notice the difference with the \textlambda-calculus: due to the definition of left-right contexts $\lrc$, the head of a term with generalized applications can be either on the left of the term (as in the \textlambda-calculus), or recursively on the left in a continuation.